mstade/address/man/README.md

   * Compose new resources from already existing ones.
 * Extensible
   * The list of resources can be extended during runtime
-  * You can define custom [middlewares](https://en.wikipedia.org/wiki/Middleware) for adding custom behavior to existing resources
+  * Define [middlewares](https://en.wikipedia.org/wiki/Middleware) to add custom behavior to existing resources
 * Open, based on standards
   * Address is based on open standards and built with open source software
   * Uses HTTP methods and content negotiation to decide which resource to load